 Parents are able to pay the following fees in the school office using cash or check.
-If you are going to send the fees with your student, please make sure the payment is in a sealed envelope with his/her name on it.
-Parents can also pay the following fees using the e~Funds For Schools payment option.
-This option can be accessed by clicking on the district website and selecting the e~Funds icon to create an account.
+If you are going to send the fees with your student, please make sure the payment is in a sealed envelope with his/her name on it Parents can also pay the following fees using the e~Funds For Schools payment option. sed by clicking on the district website and selecting the e~Funds icon to create an accompliance of the school office at (920) 833-5155 so the fee can be count.